polchky/publibike-checker/README.md

 # publibike-checker
 This project is a simple web server intended to give the current number of bikes available at selected Publibike stations (Switzerland).
-The result from the server is raw text, it is intended to be used conjointly with a mobile widget which executes the request when clicked and displays the result directly (e.g. "
-HTTP Request Widget" on Android).
+The result from the server is raw text, it is intended to be used conjointly with a mobile widget which executes the request when clicked and displays the result directly (e.g. "HTTP Request Widget" on Android).

 ## Installation